A Survey of Multimodal Hallucination Evaluation and Detection: Definition

-We conduct the same taxonomy of faithfulness hallucinations in T2I tasks like I2T tasks: object-level, attribute-level and scene-level.
+\textbf{Faithfulness Hallucinations.} We conduct the same taxonomy of faithfulness hallucinations in T2I tasks like I2T tasks: object-level, attribute-level and scene-level.
 Recent works primarily focus on object-level~\citep{cho2023dall} and attribute-level~\citep{Hu2023TIFAAA,feng2023training} hallucination, while some studies have explored scene-level hallucination, such as relationship hallucination~\citep{huang2023t2i,huang2024t2i}.

-\begin{itemize} \item \textit{Object-level} hallucinations refer to cases where T2I models generate incorrect basic object information during image synthesis, including object type, object quantity and so on.
-In Fig.~\ref{faithfulness}(a), the fruits in the generated image are pears rather than peaches in the text prompt. \item \textit{Attribute-level} hallucinations refer to cases where T2I models properly generate the object-level content, but the attributes of objects are wrong, including color, shape, and direction, which have been explicitly specified in the text prompt.
-For example, in Fig.~\ref{faithfulness}(b), the generated image depicts a triangular clock, which does not match the ``oval'' shape specified in the text prompt. \item \textit{Scene-level} hallucinations refer to T2I models incorrectly generating large-scale image content or inter-object information, including scene, object relationship and so on.
-In Fig.~\ref{faithfulness}(c), the spatial relationship between computer mouse and book in the generated image is ``above'' rather than ``to the right of''. \end{itemize}
+\begin{itemize} \item \textit{Object-level} hallucinations refer to cases where T2I models generate incorrect basic object information during image synthesis, including object type~\citep{Hu2023TIFAAA}, object number~\citep{cho2023dall} and so on.
+In Fig.~\ref{faithfulness}(a), the fruits in the generated image are pears rather than peaches in the text prompt. \item \textit{Attribute-level} hallucinations refer to cases where T2I models properly generate the object-level content, but the attributes of objects are wrong, such as color~\citep{feng2023training}, shape~\citep{huang2023t2i}, and so on, which have been explicitly specified in the text prompt.
+In Fig.~\ref{faithfulness}(b), the generated image depicts a triangular clock, which does not match the ``oval'' shape specified in the text prompt. \item \textit{Scene-level} hallucinations refer to T2I models incorrectly generating large-scale image content or inter-object information, including scene~\citep{bakr2023hrs}, object relationship~\citep{huang2023t2i,huang2024t2i} and so on.
+In Fig.~\ref{faithfulness}(c), the spatial relationship between the computer mouse and the book in the generated image is ``above'' rather than ``to the right of''. \end{itemize}